 I love being outdoors and finding new accessible walks.
 I had heard of Flanders Moss National Nature Reserve a while ago, but anytime we thought about going the weather ended up not playing ball.
-So recently we decided to take advantage of the dry day and go for it.
-Flanders Moss National Nature Reserve is a short walk (0.6 miles) and level, making it into my accessible Scottish walks series.
+So we decided to take advantage of the dry day and go for it.
+Flanders Moss National Nature Reserve is a short walk (0.6 miles) and level, making it a great wheelchair accessible Scottish walk.

 Flanders Moss National Nature Reserve